Universal Opt-Out Mechanisms Explained

 The enforcement against Doordash offers another example of the importance of complying with state privacy laws.
 On February 1, 2023, California Attorney General, Rob Bonta announced a settlement with DoorDash.
 An investigation by the California Department of Justice found that DoorDash sold its California customers’ personal information without providing notice or an opportunity to opt out of that sale.
 As part of the settlement, DoorDash agreed to pay a $375,000 penalty and comply with strong injunctive terms, including the development of a compliance program and annual reporting to the California Attorney General.

 Koley Jessen is committed to staying informed about developments related to state privacy laws and will offer guidance as new information emerges.
-If you are unsure about your business's compliance needs or the steps required to adhere to state privacy laws, please contact one of the specialists in Koley Jessen's Data Privacy and Security Practice Area for assistance.
+If you are unsure about your business's compliance needs or the steps required to adhere to state privacy laws, please contact one of the specialists in Koley Jessen's Data Privacy and Security Practice Area for expert assistance.

 *Special thanks to summer associate Ellie Johnson for her contributions to this article.